bfirsh/otter/README.md

 ### So I have to write my client-side code with Backbone?

 Nope!
-Unlike other techniques which allow you to run the same code on the server and in the browser, Otter is *framework agnostic*.
+Unlike other techniques which allow you to run the same code on the server and in the browser, Otter is framework agnostic.
 It is an implementation of the browser APIs on the server, so almost any code which runs inside the browser will run inside Otter.

 ### Is it secure?